Indonesian, Australia leaders trade jabs over spying allegations

 Abbott was unrepentant.

-“I don’t believe that Australia should be expected to apologize for reasonable intelligence gathering operations, just as I don’t expect other countries or other governments to apologize for their reasonable intelligence gathering operations,” he told parliament.
+“I don’t believe that Australia should be expected to apologise for reasonable intelligence gathering operations, just as I don’t expect other countries or other governments to apologise for their reasonable intelligence gathering operations,” he told parliament.

 Earlier he told reporters that the two countries had a very good relationship, but added: ”Obviously today may not be the best day in that relationship.